jszmajda/tofu/README.md

 ## Project Description

 Tofu is designed to facilitate conversations with AI models using Amazon's Bedrock service.
-The application allows users to select from different AI models, including various versions of Claude, and engage in chat-like interactions.
+The application allows users to select from different AI models, and engage in chat-like interactions.

 Key features of Tofu include:
 - Integration with Amazon Bedrock for AI model access
-- Support for multiple AI models, including Claude 3.5 Haiku and Claude 3.5 Sonnet versions
+- Support for multiple AI models, including Claude, Nova, and DeepSeek
 - Real-time streaming of AI responses
 - Conversation management with drag-and-drop reordering
 - Markdown support in messages with syntax highlighting
+- Code blocks with copy functionality
 - Dark mode support with customizable themes
 - Export conversations to JSON or Markdown
 - System prompt customization